Gwen Stacy: Dead No More: The Clone Conspiracy

-During the "Last Remains" storyline, Kindred later visited the cemetery where Gwen Stacy and George Stacy were buried.
+During the "Last Remains" storyline, Kindred visits the cemetery where Gwen Stacy and George Stacy were buried.
 He exhumed their bodies and placed them around the table at his hideout while awaiting for Spider-Man to find him.
 When Spider-Man finally confronts Kindred, Gwen and George's corpses were sat around a dinner table alongside the exhumed bodies of Ben Parker, Flash Thompson, J. Jonah Jameson Sr., Jean DeWolff, and Marla Jameson.

-A.X.E.
-Judgment Day
+A.X.E.: Judgment Day

-In the Judgment Day crossover event, the Celestial known as the Progenitor is resurrected and gives humanity 24 hours to justify their existence and judges each human individually.
+In the A.X.E.: Judgment Day crossover event, the Celestial known as the Progenitor is resurrected and gives humanity 24 hours to justify their existence and judges each human individually.
 The Progenitor appears to Peter in the form of Gwen, who watches him as he spends the day helping his friends and loved ones.
-When he shows visible discomfort over Peter working for Norman Osborn, Peter tells him he has a responsibility to help Norman and keep him from becoming the Green Goblin again.
-The Progenitor deems Peter as worthy and rewards him by briefly resurrecting the real Gwen to give them one last moment together.
-Norman witnesses their reunion but brushes it aside as it is revealed the Progenitor also appeared to him as Gwen.
+The Progenitor deems Peter worthy and rewards him by briefly resurrecting the real Gwen to give them one last moment together.
+Norman Osborn witnesses their reunion, but brushes it aside as it is revealed the Progenitor also appeared to him as Gwen.

+Weapon X-31

+Gwen Stacy made her next return to Marvel Comics in the Gwenpool series beginning May 2025.
+When Gwen is resurrected by Weapon X as the hyper-violent assassin Weapon X-31 by "The Great Architect", she saves Peter Parker and isekai protagonist Gwen Poole from three escaped Deathloks working for the Great Architect.
+After confronting Peter over her prior death and accidentally killing Poole, Poole's ghost possesses her roommate Kate Bishop, their son Jeff the Land Shark, and Peter in an attempt to avenge her own death, while Gwen apologizes to Peter and Kate for accidentally killing Poole.
+After being threatened with the nano-charges installed in her head by the Great Architect, Gwen remembers that he wasn't the one to put them in place, remembering Ben Reilly (the Jackal II) to have done so.
+After talking with Poole's ghost, X-31 learns that she is the same Gwen Stacy reanimated by Reilly in Dead No More (the one with her soul placed in a clone body by New U Technologies).
+As her severed head survived the explosion she set off, the Great Architect has her body grow her head ("the sample") as a new immortal body equipped with metal bones to serve as a joint antagonist to Gwen Poole and Peter Parker.
+Gwen, Peter, Kate, and Poole's ghost proceed to team up to defeat the Great Architect who Spider-Man unmasks.
+Poole's ghost identifies him to be the counterpart of Marvel Comics writer Cavan Scott.
+Poole possesses her own Deathlok corpse to return to life and convinces Gwen not to kill the Great Architect but rather arrest him.
+In the aftermath, Gwen asks out Peter again (who rejects her as Gwen passing off her question as having been a joke) Gwen proceeds to join the group in fighting Fin Fang Foom as X-31 while intending to work on a new and worthy codename.